hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05b-HTMLForms.md

   d.
 Some HTML5 input types work only on mobile devices<br/>

   Ans: ac<br/>
-  Explanantion: The new input types (email, url, tel etc.) will indeed pop up a contextual keyboard on mobile devices.
+  Explanation: The new input types (email, url, tel etc.) will indeed pop up a contextual keyboard on mobile devices.
 HTML5 introduced new input types but they do not replace the old ones, they complete them.
 There is a built-in validation system.
 And no, no specific input types work only on mobile devices.
 Correct answers are 1 and 3.

 ### 5.2.2 Example